moj-analytical-services/rpackage_training/README.md

 * Copy each function to a new R script and save it in the R/ folder.
 The function name is probably an appropriate name for each file.
 * Run `devtools::check()` - You will get a warning about undeclared imports and a note about an
-* "undefined global function or variable" we will deal with these in the next section.
+* "undefined global function or variable".
+We will deal with these in the next section.

 ### 7. Making functions work in a package